Colomares Castle & Tibetian Stupa Benalmadena, Spain

 Entrance ticket and pamphlet

-A walk uphill brings you to the Tibetan Stupa overlooking the sea, commissioned by a monk from Bhutan.
-Next to the Stupa is a Thai temple building with a butterfly farm.
+A walk uphill brings you to the Tibetan Stupa overlooking the sea, commissioned by a monk from Bhutan together with a Benalmadena mayor.
+Next to the Stupa is a mini Thai temple building with a butterfly farm.

 In the hilltop Benalmadena Pueblo, architecture is distinctly Andalsuian with whitewashed walls, narrow winding streets and the historic Church of Santo Domingo de Guzman.
 The whitewash is a calcified paint that reflects the sun to keep things cool.